Strain Problems got you in a Twist? Try StrainRelief: A Quantum-Accurate Tool for Ligand Strain Calculations: Results

 The majority of ligand conformations observed in experimentally measured drug-protein complexes exhibit low strain\cite{ligboundconf}.
 This observation is corroborated by all four protocols depicted in Figure \ref{fig:protocol_histograms}, where, despite different energy ranges and methodologies, the distributions consistently show a preference for lower strains.
 However, despite the similarity in distribution, there is minimal agreement between protocol's ranking of ligand strains.
 Spearman's rank correlation values are calculated to be below 0.51 between all pairs of tools, except for xTB+CREST and StrainRelief, which show a correlation of 0.69 (Figure S3).
 This discrepancy likely arises from fundamental differences in the protocol and model pairing used by each tool.

 The MM strain\cite{mm_strain} tool is a chemalot command-line workflow (sdfMMConfAnalysis) and is the most similar of the two literature methods to StrainRelief.
 It calculates a local minimum and performs a global minimum search by enumerating conformers.
 Two key differences are that both an implicit solvent model and an empirical force field (MMFF94s) are used.
+Figure \ref{fig:protocol_histograms} demonstrates that, for 749 of LigBoundConf 2.0's 2726 ligands, the search for the global minimum failed to find anything lower energy than the local minimum and so predicts a strain of 0 kcal/mol.

 The CSD strain tool\cite{csd_strain} adopts a data-driven approach by summing individual torsions.
 The CSD is used to sample from an energy distribution for all possible dihedral angles.
 Each dihedral in a molecule is listed, and their energies are evaluated from the relevant distribution.
 The final strain is the sum of all molecular dihedral torsions.